Dr Helen Clarke

 Research interests

 My PhD is part of the AHRC Heritage Consortium.
 Streetwalker, the passante, and the politics of women walking:picking up the fragments is a practice as research study that interrogates the politics of women’s bodies in the public space of the street.
 I have been employing the figure of the flâneuse to counter the modernist grand narrative of the city as locus of cultural production for the lone male walker.
 My starting point has been to re-walk the streets of Walter Benjamin’s Berlin childhood, using a wearable camera to produce images that are the antithesis of the canon of street photography.
-Echoes from a Berlin Childhood (2016) documents my research in Berlin.
+Echoes from a Berlin Childhood (2016) documents my walks in Berlin.
 Held in a number of national artists’ book collections, this work combines photographic images with texts borrowed from Benjamin, recomposed in poetic form.

 Taking the archival as mateial, The Lost Diagrams of Walter Benjamin (2017) edited by Helen Clarke and Sharon Kivland, reimagines the life-diagram as described in ‘A Berlin Chronicle.
 In this publication forty five artists respond to the text, where Benjamin describes his autobiography as a space to be walked (indeed, it is a labyrinth, with entrances he calls primal acquaintances).
 Lost Diagrams acts as a curatorial project and artists’ book.
 It contains my essay ‘Dancing in the Archive’, and features a cover image taken from my Berlin walks.
 The work presents a reflection on the everyday act of walking; the city as autobiography; loss, place and home.